 I also spend some of my time thinking about how I won’t look at another email, can’t read another email, will not draft another email, or even think about another email.

 So the idea of emailing a tree or emailing anyone or anything voluntarily for any reason does seem quite strange.

-Then again, perhaps I could send a tree a small collection of my emails, ones that I’ve never sent, ones that I’ve been dreamt of writing, the kind of emails you only think about in your wildest dreams.
+Then again, perhaps I could send a tree a small collection of my emails, ones that I’ve never sent, ones that I’ve dreamt of writing, the kind of emails you only think about in your wildest dreams.
 Or perhaps I could just send one email, one email to rule them all, that summed it all up.
-Somehow I could email the tree the ultimate email.
+Somehow I could email the tree the last email.

 What did I want to say in appreciation to any particular tree or trees within our magnificent city and suddenly I’m speechless.

 But then I thought, I do know some of those trees so I could email them, I have met them before.

-When I used to smoke I’m sure I smoked my cigars underneath them at some point.
+When I used to smoke I’m sure I inhaled my cigars underneath them at some point.
 I certainly know of at least one tree I have cried under.
 Then there is a whole collection of trees I like to walk under in the autumn.

-I walk through them or I sit under them with my scrapbook and my coloured felts scribbling my latest ideas on automation, the potential of podcasting, processes and the many possible pathways taken by artists and entrepreneurs.
+I walk through them, or I sit under them with my scrapbook, and my coloured felts.
+Scribbling my latest ideas on automation, the potential of podcasting, processes and the many possible pathways taken by artists and entrepreneurs.

 Trees are a defining part of Melbourne.